hiiamboris/red-wiki/docs/[DOC]-Reference-Call.md

 Some commands will return ansi chars. **Call** detect this case and chars greater than #"^(7F)" are translated to space char.
 The **dir** command returns wide-char not translated, the **tree** or **ping** command returns ansi chars translated.

+## 32/64 bit issues
+Since red is working in 32 bit environment, some calls need to be done differently.
+Particularly files in `\Windows\System32` are not what you expect.
+With file explorer you might find `c:\Windows\System32\OpenSSH\ssh.exe`.
+But that is a 64bit program and not visible for `red`, in fact the whole OpenSSH directory is missing.
+The reason is that with a 32 bit progam you are not looking into `c:\Windows\System32` but redirected to `c:Windows\SysWoW64` and in that directory 'OpenSSH' does not exist.
+(Naming conventions are really  confusing.
+One would expect System32 to be special for 32 bit programs!).

+You can see what red sees by running the 32 bit cmd from `C:\Windows\SysWoW64\`.

+However, there is a solution to run the 64bit programs under `c:\Windows\System32` because the 64 bit version is mapped to `c:\Windows\sysnative\`.
+One reason that directory is hard to find is that it is not visible, you have to spell out the directory `sysnative`, tab completion does not help you.

+So instead of calling `c:\Windows\System32\OpenSSH\ssh.exe` call `c:\Windows\sysnative\OpenSSH\ssh.exe`  and it should work.

 # Call

 Use `help call` to see all the options.
 For more detailed notes, here are some old Rebol docs.
 Red aims to be highly compatible, but also tries to improve things.